Adding and Understanding Date Properties for Deals

-Important Note: Only the deal owner can change the dates after the deal has been created.
+Important Note: Only the deal owner, CRL, or GRL can change the dates after the deal has been created.

 |